COVID-19: Myths Versus Facts

 Myth: If I have COVID-19, I’ll know it.

 Fact: While some people get critically ill with COVID-19, many have no symptoms at all.
+People with or without symptoms can pass the virus that causes the disease on to others.

 Myth: Having COVID-19 is just like having the flu.

-Fact: The virus that causes COVID-19 can lead to some flu-like symptoms, such as aches, fever, and cough, and both can also lead to pneumonia.
+Fact: The virus that causes COVID-19 can lead to some flu-like symptoms, such as body aches, fever, and cough, and both can also lead to pneumonia.
 However, COVID-19 is more serious and estimates show it has a much higher mortality rate than flu.

-Myths about prevention and treatment
+Myths about prevention

 Myth: I can make my own hand sanitizer at home.